SaloniBhalerao/Cloud-Project-2/README.md

 FORGOT PASSWORD- The user gets a new password to his mail.

-PROFILE – Once the user clicks on profile he can change his current password.

 LOGOUT- The user will be logged out.
 •	Create event